liwentran/csf-angthow1-ltran29/csf_assign01/README.txt

 Implemented all MS1 functions together through side-by-side partner coding.

 **MS2**
 Liwen: Implemented all tag checking functions (is_...).
+Implemented half the operations and hex --> fp
+Sly: Implmeneted the half the operations.
+Implmeneted fp --> hex